maciejgz/rac/README.md

 service - once per 5s.
 Location service should update the car and user location in the database and push notifications (**RAC_LOCATION_USER_CHANGED**, **RAC_LOCATION_CAR_CHANGED**) to Kafka (events consumed by the search, car, user and rent service).
+User is notified about the successful rent by the Websocket connection.

 #### Return car saga